MisterJacobz/ASR/README.md

 # Setting up environment
 In order to setup the environment, we created a dockerfile.
 Make sure Docker is installed, see https://docs.docker.com/engine/install/.

-Confirm Docker is correctly installed and running using:
+Confirm Docker is correctly installed and running:

 `docker --version`

-Now simply build the container using:
+Now simply build the container:

 `docker build -t my_notebook_image .`